Book – Do It Today, (Summary)

 Part II – How to Improve Productivity

 Darius suggests good ideas we can learn and inculcate for improving productivity.
-Here are few from the list –
+Here are a few from the list –

 1) Eliminate Mindless Browsing –